controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 Optional:

-- **inbound_allow_cidr** (List of String) he list of ipv4/ipv6 addresses or cidr blocks that are allowed to access this workload.
+- **inbound_allow_cidr** (List of String) The list of ipv4/ipv6 addresses or cidr blocks that are allowed to access this workload.
 No external access is allowed by default.
 Specify '0.0.0.0/0' to allow access to the public internet.
 - **outbound_allow_hostname** (List of String) The list of public hostnames that this workload is allowed to reach.
 No outbound access is allowed by default.
 A wildcard `*` is allowed on the prefix of the hostname only, ex: `*.amazonaws.com`.
 Use `outboundAllowCIDR` to allow access to all external websites.
 - **outbound_allow_cidr** (List of String) The list of ipv4/ipv6 addresses or cidr blocks that this workload is allowed reach.
 No outbound access is allowed by default.
 Specify '0.0.0.0/0' to allow outbound access to the public internet.
 - **outbound_allow_port** (Block List) ([see below](#nestedblock--firewall_spec--external--outbound_allow_port)).